endurodave/DelegateMQ/README.md

 # Asynchronous Delegates in C++

-The C++ delegates library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.
+The C++ DelegateMQ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.
 This concept unifies all function invocations to simplify multi-threaded and multi-processor development.
 Well-defined abstract interfaces and numerous concrete examples offer easy porting to any platform.
 It is a header-only template library that is thread-safe, unit-tested, and easy to use.

 ```cpp
 // Create an async delegate targeting lambda on thread1